gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # Implementation Considerations

-For each DTLS connection, there are certain crypto state infomration that needs to be handled thread safe to avoid nonce re-use and correct replay protection.
+For each DTLS connection, there are certain crypto state information that needs to be handled thread safe to avoid nonce re-use and correct replay protection.
 This arises as the key materials for DTLS epoch=3 and higher are shared between the DTLS chunk and the DTLS handshake